-- A. When an employee in the same position assumes a demonstrable increase in the scope, depth, and complexity of their job functions and their outcomes which do not warrant an upward reclassification of the employee's grade; - B. When an employee transfers to a different position within the same salary grade and assumes a demonstrable increase in the scope, depth, and complexity of job functions and their outcomes as a result of the new position; - C. When an employee receives a written external employment offer where the external position is at a comparable level to the employee's current position and within comparable job market, and a counter offer would not result in internal equity issues within the requesting department; - D. In order to provide for an equity adjustment as a result of substantiated internal and/or external market considerations.
+A. When an employee in the same position assumes a demonstrable increase in the scope, depth, impact, responsibility or complexity of their job functions and their outcomes which do not warrant an upward reclassification of the employee's grade;

+- B. When an employee transfers to a different position within the same salary grade and assumes a demonstrable increase in the scope, depth, impact, responsibility or complexity of job functions and their outcomes, which do not warrant an upward reclassification of the employee's grade; - C. When an employee receives a written external employment offer where the external position is at a comparable level to the employee's current position and within comparable job market, and a counter offer would not result in internal equity issues within the requesting department; - D. In order to provide for an equity adjustment as a result of substantiated internal and/or relevant external market considerations.

 All requests for in-range/grade salary adjustments require concurrence by the supervisor, the department/division head, and the appropriate Vice President/Provost.
 Requests will be submitted to UHR to determine if the additional responsibilities added to the position are appropriate within the current range/grade.
-UHR should consider the relative internal worth of the position, qualifications of the candidate, internal equity, and external competitiveness (i.e. midpoint within relevant labor market and peer institutions).
+UHR should consider the relative internal worth of the position, qualifications of the candidate, internal equity, and external competitiveness (i.e. midpoint for a comparable position within relevant labor market and peer institutions).
 In-range/grade salary adjustments must satisfy the following parameters:

-- A. The salary adjustment should not exceed ten (10) percent. - B. The resulting salary does not exceed the salary range/grade maximum. - C. The employee has not had another in-range/grade salary adjustment within the last 12 months. - D. The employee's grade has not been upgraded as a result of a reclassification or promotion within the last 12 months.
+- A. The salary adjustment shall not exceed ten (10) percent. - B. The resulting salary does not exceed the salary range/grade maximum. - C. The employee has not had another in-range/grade salary adjustment within the last 12 months. - D. The employee's grade has not been upgraded as a result of a reclassification or promotion within the last 12 months.

-All requests that are outside of these parameters must be submitted to the Senior Vice President for University Human Resources and Organizational Effectiveness or his or her designee for approval.
+All requests that are outside of these parameters must be submitted to the Senior Vice President for University Human Resources and Organizational Effectiveness or their designee for approval.